 The place: Fairfield, Conn.
 Approximate date: 2009.
 I was heading north on the historic Merritt Parkway when, out of the corner of my eye, I saw a flying Ford Taurus.
 It was no less than 10 feet in the air, levitating well over the center divider and landing with a huge crash not 10 feet in front of my car.
 I barely managed to swerve around it, stopping long enough to see the Taurus driver emerge totally unscathed, scratching his head.
 I scanned the papers for a week and never saw a word about it.

+The place: Genoa, Italy.
+Approximate date: 1998.
 I borrowed a Mercedes in Stuttgart and we drove it across Europe, taking in a family wedding in Zurich on the way across the Alps to the crowded port city of Genoa, Italy.
 In all my years behind the wheel, I’ve never encountered traffic like that anywhere, despite extensive experience in India and the Middle East.
 Italian drivers go for it, at all times, under any circumstances — no traffic opening is too small.
 The photo at right gives a good accounting of driving in Rome.
 An Italian tuneup involves running your car at the redline for an hour to get the cobwebs out.
 After 15 minutes of that craziness, I was laughing like a hyena, driving like an Italian, and going for it, too.
 The Mercedes had a certain authority that allowed me to make it through unscathed.

 The place: Northern New Jersey.
 Approximate date: 1969.
 It was the height of hair.
 I was a month away from going to the Woodstock Music and Art Fair.
 Peace and love, man.
 But love was not in the air when my brother and I went on some long-forgotten mission to the evil-smelling industrial wasteland around Newark.
 I drove a series of ill-maintained $50 cars back then, and one highlight was having four retread tires come apart simultaneously on the approach to the George Washington Bridge.
 But this day we lacked toll money, and my living-dangerously, defying-authority twin brother — who was driving — not only powered through the toll but also extended a rude gesture to the toll taker.
 Unbeknownst to us, however, the road was blocked off for construction half a mile ahead, and cars were redirected — right back through that toll station.
 They were waiting.
 A burly toll taker reached over and grabbed him by his (waist-length) hair and pulled him out of the car, shouting unprintable oaths.
 I don’t remember how we got out of that one alive.